-- Net investment in capital assets consists of capital assets, net of accumulated depreciation and amortization, reduced by outstanding balances of any related debt obligations attributable to the acquisition, construction, or improvement of those assets. - Restricted consists of restricted assets reduced by liabilities and deferred inflows of resources related to those assets if their use is constrained to a particular purpose.
+- Net investment in capital assets consists of capital assets, net of accumulated depreciation and amortization, reduced by outstanding balances of any related debt obligations attributable to the acquisition, construction, or improvement of those assets. - Restricted consists of restricted assets reduced by related liabilities and deferred inflows of resources.
 Restrictions are imposed by external organizations such as component districts, federal or state laws, or provisions of enabling legislation. - Unrestricted the net amount of assets, deferred outflows of resources, liabilities, and deferred inflows of resources that is not included in the determination of net investment in capital assets or the restricted component of net position and therefore is available for general use by BOCES.